Boris Johnson lashes out at ‘absurd’ Partygate committee claims

 The ex-PM received one of the 126 fines issued during Scotland Yard’s investigation into lockdown-breaking parties in No 10 and Whitehall.

-But Mr Johnson said it “remains unclear” to him – and possibly to Mr Sunak – why they were fined for breaching lockdown laws.

-Saying he “accepted” the conclusion of the Metropolitan Police, he added: “However, to this day it remains unclear to me – and I believe the prime minister may feel the same – how precisely we committed an offence under the regulations.”
+But Mr Johnson said it was unclear to him – and possibly to Mr Sunak – why they were fined for attending the 19 June 2020 party.
+“To this day it remains unclear to me – and I believe the prime minister may feel the same – how precisely we committed an offence under the regulations.”

 He added: “We had a sandwich lunch together and they wished me happy birthday.
 I was not told in advance that this would happen.
 No cake was eaten, and no-one even sang happy birthday.
 The primary topic of conversation was the response to Covid-19.”